 Amendments to law/rules updates, including language access

-Council approved IGA with state for appeals hearings today.
+Council approved an Intergovernmental Agreement with state for appeals hearings today.

 In-kind amendment is complete.
 Need to update rules to align.
 Commission approved the proposed amendments to the rules to align with amendment to Code.